-The fair value of the Company's cash, receivables, accounts payable and accrued liabilities approximate carrying value, which is the amount recorded on the statements of financial position.
+The fair value of the Company's cash, restricted cash, accounts payable and accrued liabilities approximate carrying value, due to their short-term nature.
 The fair value of the Company's cash under the fair value hierarchy are based on level 1 quoted prices in active markets for identical assets and liabilities.